solliancenet/azure-machine-learning-service-labs/lab-2/visual-studio-code/README.md

 ## Exercise 3 - Use Azure Machine Learning to query for performance metrics
 1. As was demonstrated in the previous lab, you can use the Workspace to get a list of Experiments.
 You can also query for a particular Experiment by name.
 With an Experiment in hand, you review all runs associated with that Experiment and retrieve the metrics associated with each run.
 Execute Step #4 to see this process.
 What was the accuracy of the only run for Experiment-02-03?

-## Exercise 4 - Remotely train a model in Azure Batch AI
+## Exercise 4 - Remotely train a model in AML Compute
 1. Remote model training was covered in the previous lab.
-Execute Step #5 to create or retreive your Azure Batch AI cluster and the submit to it a model training job.
+Execute Step #5 to create or retreive your AML Compute cluster and the submit to it a model training job.
 Wait for the run to complete before proceeding to the next exercise.

 ## Exercise 5 - Retrieve metrics for the remote Run
 1. You can easily retrieve the metrics for a Run executed remotely by using `run` object returned by the call to `Experiment.submit`.
 Execute Step 6 to retrieve metrics for the run you just executed.
 What was the accuracy of the run?